a1bo/8mEM/README.md

 # 8mEM

 This repository contains a simple Shopware plugin example named **TeamPlugin**.
 It provides a skeleton to manage employees in the Shopware administration and exposes a CMS block/element for the storefront.
+The plugin includes a basic employee list module and a CMS element that lets you select multiple employees for a page.

 ## Usage